pryrt/nppStuff/ForumRulesProposal.md

 * [FAQ](https://community.notepad-plus-plus.org/category/7/faq): "Frequently Asked Questions".

     This contains answers to questions that pop up frequently in the Forum -- both about Notepad++ and about the Forum itself.
+    If you have a question or discussion regaring one of the FAQ entries, please create a new Topic in **Help Wanted** or **General Discussion**, and post a link to the FAQ you are talking about.

 * [General Discussion](...): "A place to talk about whatever you want".